Go Big or Go Home – Your Guide for What Fitness Equipment Should Be In There and Layout

 One thing that should be noted is that it might be most cost efficient to purchase your dumbbells and barbells locally.
 The reasoning is that they are very heavy to ship which adds to the overall cost and could deplete your budgeted amount.

 - Exercise Ball – another relatively compact but essential piece of equipment that should find its way into your gym.
 They are also known as a stability ball and are constructed with soft elastic and filled with air.
 They are inexpensive and do not take up a tremendous amount of space but do offer robust workout opportunities.
 Most often used in physical therapy, the exercise ball has also gained popularity as many gym owners use them for athletic training and exercise.
-Storage and setup is also not a problem as they can be used right away after inflating them.
+Storage and set-up is also not a problem as they can be used right away after inflating them.
 These stability balls focus on core exercises and can really provide excellent workouts.
-Strangely, some people use them as chairs within their homes to work on core stabilization while eating or watching television.
+Strangely, some people use them as chairs within their homes to work on core stabilisation while eating or watching television.

 - Resistance Bands – another noteworthy addition to your home exercise equipment is resistance bands.
-They look like two hand holds with a big colored rubber band in between.
+They look like two hand holds with a big coloured rubber band in between.
 These bands offer a variety of exercises that can focus on an entire body workout.
 Whether you want to work arms, legs, back or shoulders, these resistance bands can do it all.
 Moreover, resistance bands are used to increase your range of motion and consistently are used by physical therapists to assist patients.
 While some people will write them off as a waste of money, resistance bands should not be taken for granted as this can be a very good addition to any strength training routine.
 Moreover, their size makes them very portable and storing them in your home is very easy to do.

 - Suspension System – This is a relatively new product on the market.
 Some have product names like TRX and SKLZ.
-These suspension systems will allow you to do a variety of exercises which utilize your body weight for resistance.
-Additionally, these systems will work a lot of the stabilization muscles which do not get always get the workout that is needed.
+These suspension systems will allow you to do a variety of exercises which utilise your body weight for resistance.
+Additionally, these systems will work a lot of the stabilisation muscles which do not get always get the workout that is needed.
 With these systems, you can perform virtually any movement that some people shell out a lot of money for.
 You can do presses, extensions, rows, squats, just to name a few.

 The beauty is that suspension systems is that they do not require too much room to use and they take about as much space as the resistance bands to keep stored.
 The great part of about these systems is the cost.
 You can spend the $100+ to buy a name brand or you can make a simple system that can do the same thing for under $30.